athomasq/athomasq.github.io/navigation/about.md

 * Speed is under-appreciated in almost every context.
 * Tremendous outcomes require tremendous amounts of hard work.
     - (Smarts are not enough)
+* Luck matters a lot, but you can help luck find you.
 * Be deliberate, and comfortable with risk.
     - (Most people are impulsive, and risk-averse)
 * Combine optimism about technology with realism about humanity.
+* Life is too short to play zero-sum games.
 * If you're not curious, what's the point?
     - (This is a good filtering function)
+* Discipline doesn't restrict your choices, it expands them.
+* Do less to do more.
+* Be unfailingly kind, even when -- especially when! -- it's hard.
-* Be kind, but recognize that kindness has multiple dimensions.
+    - But recognize that kindness has multiple dimensions.
 * Character is grace under pressure.
     - When the chips are down, who do you want to be?
-* Luck matters a lot, but you can help luck find you.
 * Arguments about means are often actually about variances.
+* Compassion, empathy and courtesy signal strength, not weakness.
 * Knowing your own preferences is the key to happiness.
+* No task is too small to do well.
 * If you don't blow your own trumpet, it shall remain unblown.
     - (I struggle with this)
-* Life is too short to play zero-sum games.
-* Do less to do more.
 * Big dreams, sincerity and enthusiasm are all good things.
-* Optimists change the world.
+* Cynics appear smart, but optimists change the world.

 <br/>

 ----